Essentials of a Valid Contract

 Lawful consideration: An agreement must be supported by a consideration of something in return.
 That is, the agreement must be supported by some type of service or goods in return of money or goods.
 However, it is not necessary the price should be always in terms of money.
 It could be a service or another goods.
 Suppose X agrees to buy books from Y for $50.
 Here the consideration of X is books and the consideration of Y is $50.
 It can be a promise to act (doing something) or forbearance (not doing something).
 The consideration may be present, future or can be past.
 But the consideration must be real.
 For example If John agrees to sell his car of $ 50000 to Peter for $20000.
 This is a valid contract if John agrees to sell his car not under any influence or force.
 It can be valid only if the consideration of John is free.
 An agreement is valid only when the acts are legal.
 Illegal works like killing another for money, or immoral works or illegal acts are cannot be treated as a valid agreement.
 So, illegal works will not come under the contract act.

-Most important essentials of a valid contract are mentioned above.
+Most important essentials of a valid contract are explained above.
 These elements should be present in a contract to make it a valid contract.
-If any one of them is missing we cannot treat that agreement as a valid contract.
+If anyone of them is missing that agreement cannot be treated as a valid contract.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.